 The Fold N Go, packed up and ready to go.
 While it's decently lightweight and compact, the way the hinges and handles stick out creates a rather awkward, not-easily-packed-into-a-kitchen-box shape.

-This folding stove is appropriate for those that want something affordable and more compact than most two-burners for occasional car camping trips.
+This folding stove is appropriate for those that want something affordable and more compact for occasional car camping trips.
 If you're someone that just camps once-in-awhile, this might be a great option, but for anyone that plans to cook much, we think you have better options.

 For fair-weather campers that just need a sometimes-stove, this model is fine -- but we think you can do better.

-The Fold N Go retails for $125 — decent, but still steep when you consider it had some significant performance issues.
-We can't recommend this stove whole-heartedly when our longstanding Editors' Choice, the Everest, is the same price and a much better system.
-Even our Best Buy winner, the Gas One, performed better in all metrics and only costs $31.
+The Fold N Go retails at a decent price, but it's still a bit steep when you consider the significant performance issues.
+We can't recommend this stove whole-heartedly when our longstanding Editors' Choice, the Everest, is a comparable price and much better system.
+Even our Best Buy winner, the Gas One, performs better in all metrics and it's super cheap.
 You could get four of them for the price of the Fold N Go.

 The Fold N Go with our other foldable model, the Genesis Basecamp, right behind it.
 The Basecamp, our Top Pick for Portability, performed better in every category, though it is also twice the price.